PelleGroot/bucketlist/README.md

 # Bucketlist
 This app will allow you to keep track of your bucketlist, add new items on the list and let you check them, when you've done it.
-When you have done an item you will also get the opporunity to write your experience, and add a picture.
+When you have done an item you will also get the opportunity to write your experience, and add a picture.

 You will be logging in through facebook.
 This is so you can share your bucketlist with your friends.
 Your friends can than opt-in on your items on the bucketlist, so you can do these activities together.